lanejere5/mlb/README.md

 ## DevOps

-One nice feature of this project is that I learned how to use Github Actions to continuously deploy each service to Cloud Run whenever new code is pushed to the corresponding directory in the repo.
+For this project I learned how to use Github Actions to continuously deploy each service.
+A new deployment of each service occurs each time code is pushed to the corresponding directory in the repo.
 So far this has saved me a lot of time doing simple things so that I can focus on writing better code.
 See `.github/workflows` for the github action yaml files.

 ## Security